Español English

 Fertilize monthly with mineral fertilizer in spring, summer and fall.

-They are quite resistant plants to pests and diseases if humidity and ventilation are adequate.
+Ficus salicaria is a quite resistant plant to pests and diseases if humidity and ventilation are adequate.

-They propagate by seeds sown in spring but it's a slow process.
-Reproduction by cuttings is faster.
+Willow Leaf Fig propagates by seeds sown in spring but it's a slow process.
+Propation by cuttings is faster.

 Images of the tree Ficus salicaria or Willow Leaf Fig